Mhdez221993/schema/models.md

   Count:
       Active Addresses: The total number of unique active addresses.
 This metric is calculated by counting the unique recipient and sender addresses.
       Active Pairs: The total number of unique active pairs.
 This metric is calculated by counting the unique pairs addresses.
+      Active Tokens: The total number of unique active tokens.
+This metric is calculated by counting the unique token addresses for both token0 and token1.
+      Active Traders: The total of unique traders.
+This metric is calculated by couning the unique recipient addresses where the event is a 'swap'.

   Day 30 Growth
   Funnel Count